Ferryville Ordinance Chapter 8

 (1) The following acts, omissions, places, conditions and things are hereby specifically declared to be

-public nuisances offending public morals and decency, but such enumeration shall not be construed
+public nuisances offending public morals and decency, but such enumeration shall not be construed to

 (a) Disorderly houses.
 All disorderly houses, bawdy houses, houses of ill fame, gambling houses and